OUT OF THIS DARKNESS

 This isn’t a trick you’ll want to do in a noisy bar.
 This is a piece you save for those moments when someone says:

-Okay, take your breadstick out of my ear and show me something real.
+Okay, take your breadstick out of my ear and show me something.

 Out Of This Darkness demands patience, drama and a little showmanship.
 If you love mentalism, enjoy narrative and if you want your spectators to go home wondering if you really do own a gimp suit.